-Yes, we have a free Community Plan to learn and build skills on Power Apps, Power Automate, and Common Data Service.
+Yes, we have a free Developer Plan to learn and build skills on Power Apps, Power Automate, and Microsoft Dataverse.
 Learn more.

 What happens when I use all the data storage, file storage, and flow runs included in my per user licenses?

 You can buy additional data storage, file storage and flow runs.
-See the Power Apps Licensing overview page for more information.
+See Licensing overview for Microsoft Power Platform.

 Who can buy Microsoft Power Apps and Power Automate plans?

 Any customer can sign up for a free trial.
-Office 365 admins can buy Power Apps plans for their teams or organization.
-Contact your Office 365 admin when you’re ready to buy.
+Microsoft 365 admins can buy Power Apps plans for their teams or organization.
+Contact your Microsoft 365 admin when you’re ready to buy.